-El Dorado Transit monitors safety risk mitigations to determine if they have been implemented and are appropriate have been implemented, are appropriate, and are effective.
+El Dorado Transit monitors safety risk mitigations to determine if they have been implemented, are appropriate, and are effective.
 The Chief Safety Officer maintains a list of safety risk mitigations in the Safety Risk Register.
 The process for monitoring safety risk mitigations varies depending on the mitigation.

 The Chief Safety Officer establishes one or more processes for monitoring safety risk mitigations as part of the mitigation implementation process.
 Monitoring activities are completed by the appropriate staff and/or Chief Safety Officer.
 Monitoring may include tracking a specific metric on daily, weekly, or monthly logs or reports; conducting job performance observations; or other activities.
-The Chief Safety Officer will use existing processes and activities if possible before developing and utilizing new informationlatest information collection activities.
+The Chief Safety Officer will use existing processes and activities if possible before developing and utilizing latest information collection activities.